Broward County Named an Official Six Pillars Community on October 17, 2012! To read story from the Sun-Sentinel, please click here.

 Kelley Shanley, President/CEO, Broward Center for the Performing Arts (Co-Chair – Quality of Life & Quality Places)

-Henry Sniezek, Director - Planning and Environmental Regulation Division, Broward County
+Henry Sniezek, Director - Broward County's Environmental Protection and Growth Management Department, Broward County

 Gregory Stuart, Executive Director, Broward MPO (Co-Chair – Infrastructure & Growth Leadership)